Earthplace Preschool Policies and Procedures

-We have three Parent-Teacher Chats during the year.
+We have two Parent-Teacher Chats during the year.
 Our Chats provide an opportunity for the teachers to get together with the parents as a group during the day.
 Teachers and parents will discuss what is going on in the classroom, as well as child development issues.

 In order to continue building an Earthplace community we have created a parent organization.
 Each class has a room parent who represents their class and meets with the chair of the parent organization.
 We ask parents to chair the individual committees, such as the book fair with Main Street Books, Original Art Works, Silent Auction, Ice Cream Social, Mini-Fair Day, Teacher Appreciation Luncheon, Woodworking, Quality Control, and Garden Committees.

 As the parents and teachers work together for the benefit of the children and the school, our goals can can be achieved.

 In addition to the volunteer opportunities mentioned in previously, we encourage parents to participate in a variety of other ways.
 Teachers design different ways to involve parents in the classrooms; for example parents may be invited to read to the children or to come to help in the classroom.
 Volunteer sign-up sheets for school-wide events are posted on the Parent Board on the window outside the office.
 Teachers or room parents contact parents to volunteer for classroom events.
 We have also started using online sign-up for volunteering in order to make sure that everyone is able to sign up for classroom or school-wide activities.